What is PaaS? Platform as a service 101

 The primary difference between PaaS and SaaS is right in the name: Platform as a service delivers a platform for building software, while software as a service delivers, well … software.

-What PaaS and SaaS have in common: a vendor owns and has responsibility for the computing infrastructure, operations and maintenance; both use subscription-style or “pay as you go” pricing, and both deliver the service via the Internet.
+What PaaS and SaaS have in common: A vendor owns and has responsibility for the computing infrastructure, operations and maintenance; both use subscription-style or “pay as you go” pricing, and both deliver the service via the Internet.

 What are some examples of PaaS?